 One day you may buy a quilt kit and when you get it home it’s not quite what you were expecting.
-Well that happened to me.
-Some time ago I bought a quilt kit which I intended to make up for one of my great grandsons.
+Well, that happened to me.
+Some time ago I bought a quilt kit that I intended to make up for one of my great-grandsons.
 When I got around to opening it, I was a bit disappointed as the pieces didn’t seem to go together, there was no coherent theme, the instructions were awful and it was just looked like a lot of mismatched, uneven scraps.

 Like everything, once I started putting it together, it became more appealing and by the time I had the border on, I was quite pleased with the result.

 I ditch stitched around the inner border and just finished with a diamond pattern across the quilt.
 I think the design is fussy enough so it didn’t need too much quilting.